 (1) Document all placement observations, inspection records, and control adjustments daily in a permanent field record.
 Also include all test results in the project records.
-Provide test results to the engineer within 6 hours after obtaining a sample.
-For 3-inch base, extend this 6-hour limit to 24 hours.
-Post or distribute tabulated results using a method mutually agreeable to the engineer and contractor.
+Provide test results to the engineer within one business day after obtaining a sample.
+Post or distribute tabulated results using a method mutually agreeable to the engineer and contractor